BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ### Manual Setup

 If you would rather start using a stock Raspbian image, there's an extra couple of steps before you start the setup process.
-The seeed soundcard only works on older versions of Raspbian Buster.
-The following instructions are modified from Becky Heath's Repository...
+The seeed soundcard only works on older versions of Raspbian Buster (Rasbian Buster, 13th Feb 2020 works well).

 ### Setup overview

 #### Pi OS setup:

-* Use a clean SD card - to erase contents of prev SD card, use 'Disk Utility' program on Mac
+* Use a clean SD card - to erase contents of prev SD card, use 'Disk Utility' program on Mac or you can format the SD card fresh.
 * Download and extract the [recommended OS](https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/) (the zip file) onto your computer.
 * Flash the OS (.img file) to the SD card - you can use [Balana Etcher](https://www.balena.io/etcher/)
 * Insert SD card into the pi and power on